Threat Vector

 on average, ransomware affects one company every 11 seconds.

-the average cost for businesses recovering from a ransomware attack.
+the average cost for businesses recovering from a ransomware attack (incl. ransom paid).

 CHALLENGES